iogf/isnuts/README.md

 One of the advantages of isnuts is: if you have to refactor functions or rename them you can just quickly change the function tests while you change the function!
-It would speed up development yet making your more readable since the comments(which are merely python code) would help others to understand what you're doing.
+It would speed up development yet making your code more readable since the comments(which are merely python code) would help others to understand what you're doing.

 Other advantage of this approach consists of the fact of you having access to the function's scope